Alhaji Grunsah calls for support for newly constituted Black Stars management committee

 According to Grunsah, people trying to tag the new Black Stars management committee as dominated by NPP people should stop.

 “The constitution of the Black Stars management committee is made up of competent football people and not politicians.
 I don’t mix football with political.
-We shouldn’t miss football with politics”.
+We shouldn’t mix football with politics”.

 “I will plead with Ghanaians to give us the support and Insha Allah we will do our best to make sure things get better.
 We just need support from Ghanaians.
 If we will qualify for the world cup its in God’s hands”, he added.